 Living trusts and jointly owned assets

 If you have a beneficiary living with a disability you may want to consider creating a Henson Trust.
-This is a type of trust whereby the beneficiary is considered not to have any legal claim to the property held in trust.
+Unlike a living trust, this is a type of trust whereby the beneficiary is considered not to have any legal claim to the property held in trust.
 That way the property is not considered an asset of the beneficiary when determining eligibility for disability benefits.

 There are multiple types of trusts available in Canada and a financial advisor can assess your situation and recommend the best choice.